hacheemaster/hacheemaster.github.io/_posts/2019-04-20-DeployRESTAPIDocker.md

 ## Deploy the model with Docker and Flask

-In order to run Docker containers, you need the Docker daemon installed.
+To run Docker containers you need the Docker daemon installed.
 Once it's installed, we need a directory with the following files:
 1. Dockerfile
 2. __ init __.py
 3. app.py